-- Q: So, were you allowed food parcels? - A: Yes, food parcels were allowed in, but it would be searched and by the time you got it, they would have made a mess of nicely prepared food going through it, but you ate that. - Q: What was the food here like? - A: During detention here, it was good food.
+Q: So, were you allowed food parcels?

+A: Yes, food parcels were allowed in, but it would be searched and by the time you got it, they would have made a mess of nice prepared food going through it, but you ate that.

+Q: What was the food here like?

+A: During detention here, it was good food.
 They used to buy us fish from a café, which was not prison food, but once I got to Hillbrow I didn't know what I was eating and at the Fort it was worse.
-Rotten fish brought in soft porridge and wings of rotten fish sticking out...no spoon, so you had to sort yourself out, as best as you can.
+Rotten fish brought in soft porridge and wings of the rotten fish sticking out...no spoon, so you had to sort yourself out, as best as you can.
 So, when the food came, you didn't know what you were eating, but you took it in...what could you do?
-And there it was not conducive that food could be brought in by the family from outside.
-That was when I was awaiting trial. - Q: Do you remember anything about the sounds or smells of the John Vorster Square?
+And there it was not conductive that food could be brought in by the family from outside.
+That was when I was awaiting trial.

+Q: Do you remember anything about the smell or the sound of the John Vorster Square?

-A: Here, I remember the shining floors, the metallic, shining, gray floors in the corridor...the clanging of those gates...the force and the ringing keys, almost every time there is a ringing key and you would wonder which cell are they going to open or are they coming to my cell?
-Also the force they did it with and the echoes in the corridors of either the common prisoners or the police, doing their thing.
+A: Here, I remember the shining floors, the metallic gray floors in the corridor...the clanging of those gates...the force and the ringing keys, almost every time there is a ringing key and you would wonder which cell are they going to open or are they coming to my cell?
+Also the force they did it with and the echoes in the corridors...of the common prisoners or the police, doing their thing.
 Everything was violent: whatever they do there was anger, shouting, pushing people about.
 I remember those things.

-And, then in the offices of the Security police...cleanliness, orderliness, in their offices but frightening there.
+And, then in the offices of the Security police...cleanliness, orderliness, but frightening there.
 There was a lift and once you are in it you are already in prison, even, if you are a visitor, you're in prison.
-It's controlled by them, doors open by them, shuts itself and once you are in there, another automatic gate opens and that's it, you are at their mercy.
+It's controlled by them, doors open by them, shuts itself and once you are in there another automatic gate opens and that's it, you are at their mercy.
 Those are really some of the most frightening things that were not okay for me...upstairs order, calmness, but a cruel calmness of people with no souls -dead souls.

-The person who was in charge of my case and my interrogation..., I've forgotten his name now...in his office he had pictures of his family and on the left wall he had a drawing by Van Gogh and obviously my eye would go to it, as somebody who was interested in the arts.
-He would then say, "You are making an affinity with that painting.
-You see artists are dangerous to democracy, in a society like this one.
-You and your poets, painters and things like that, you can cause revolution."

-I remember in my book saying, Van Gogh was there and his sympathy with them, instead of helping me out, you know, but really saying, "Van Gogh, you are one of us, why are you here with these guys who treat us like this?" which is what was going through my head.
-In other words, I was saying there shouldn't be a Van Gogh painting there, it doesn't belong to them, but he had it there and you could tell that he felt pompous about it, so I don't know whether that was specifically for me or it had always been there.

-Those are the images that I remember of this place, the shiny floors, no order around here
+The person who was in charge of my case and my interrogation...huh, I've forgotten his name now...in his office he had pictures of his family and on the left wall would be the drawing of Van Gogh and obviously my eye would go to it, as somebody who was interested in the arts.
+He would then say, you are making an affinity with that painting...you see artists are dangerous to democracy, in a society like this one...you and your poets, painters and all the others you can cause revolution.
+I remember in my book saying, Van Gogh was there and his sympathy with them was somehow helping me out, you know, but really saying, "Van Gogh, you are one of us, why are you here with these guys who treat us like this?" which is what was going on in my head.
+In other words, I was saying there shouldn't be a Van Gogh painting there, it doesn't belong to them, but he had it there and you could tell that he felt pompous about it, so I don't know whether that was intentionally directed at me or it had always been there.
+Those are the images that I remember of this place, the shiny floors, the echo, no order etc.